SoroushOskouei/RegionMatcher/README.md

 # Region Matcher

-A clean, installable package for running local inference with a trained region-matcher checkpoint.
+An installable package for running local inference with a trained region-matcher checkpoint.
 It matches a small query crop against one full image or every supported image in a directory, ranks the matches, writes JSON results, and saves a heatmap for the best match.

 ## Repository layout